pailabteam/pailab/doc/source/tutorial.rst

 Creating a list of all objects
 ----------------------------------
-One can simply get an overview over all objects stored in the repository by calling :py:meth:`pailab.repo.MLRepo.get_names` to retrieve a list of names of all objects of a specific category (see :py:class:`pailab.repo.MLObjectType`).
+One can simply get an overview over all objects stored in the repository by calling :py:meth:`pailab.ml_repo.repo.MLRepo.get_names` to retrieve a list of names of all objects of a specific category (see :py:class:`pailab.ml_repo.repo.MLObjectType`).
 The following line will loop over all categories and print the names of all objects within this category contained in the repository.

 .. literalinclude:: ../../tests/tutorial_test.py